Claim Compensation for American Airlines Delayed Flights

 7. Scheduling fast DMV appointments

-8. Helping you sue any company or person in small claims court
+8. Helping you send demand letters to any company or person in small claims court

 The DoNotPay learning center is a free resource full of articles on similar topics.